hMeU/CrossCheck/README.md

 CrossCheck
 ==========

-Plagiarism detection tool for codechef.
+Plagiarism detection tool for CodeChef like Online Judges.
+Written using PHP, Java.
+It uses Rabin-Karp algorithm for detecting plagiarism.